MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

     services.AddSingleton<ILogger, Logger>();
 ```

-22. In the **Startup.cs** code window, locate the following code, and then select the code.
+22. In the **Startup.cs** code window, select the following code, and then select the code.
 ```cs
     public void Configure(IApplicationBuilder app, IHostingEnvironment env)
 ```

-23. Replace the code you selected with the following code
+23. Replace the code you selected with the following code.
 ```cs
     public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILogger log)
 ```

-24. Inside the **Configure** method, locate the following code:
+24. Inside the **Configure** method, locate the following code.
 ```cs
     app.Run(async (context) =>
     {
 ```

-25. Place the mouse cursor at the end of the code, press Enter, and then type the following code:
+25. Place the mouse cursor at the end of the code, press Enter, and then type the following code.
 ```cs
     log.Log("Logged line");
 ```